wpswings/upsell-order-bump-offer-for-woocommerce/README.md

 **WITH THE WOOCOMMERCE ORDER BUMP PLUGIN YOU CAN:**

-* Create special offers on the checkout page.
+* Create special upsell and cross-sell offers on the checkout page.
 * Customize responsive offer design specifically according to your products.
 * Grow your average order value and customer satisfaction rate.
 * Schedule your bump offers for specific days.